Your Ultimate Guide to the Barossa Valley

 Finally, if you prefer a classy cocktail or a refreshing gin and tonic, The Distillery won’t disappoint.
 Inside the tasting room get involved in a guided tasting and sip on craft spirits.
 Alternatively, head to the bar for a contemporary cocktail or pick out your favourite spirit from the well-stocked bar.
 Tasty bar bites and ember wood-fired oven pizzas, also on offer, will be much needed after a couple of rounds.

 Visit some markets and local food shops

 Not everything you consume in the Barossa has to be done sitting down.
-After a night in a Barossa Weintal hotel, wake up early on a Saturday to visit the local farmers’ market.
+After a night spent at your Barossa Valley accommodation, wake up early on a Saturday to visit the local farmers’ market.
 Stroll around with a coffee in hand and chat to local farmers and food producers.
 Fruit, vegetables, meat, eggs, dairy, breads, cheese, alcohol, confectionary and much more can be found on these lively Saturday mornings.
 Head over to the market’s breakfast bar and opt for a hot meal.